satheeq/html-test/README.md

-# pixi-play-ground
+# HTML5 Perf Test
-R&amp;Ds and Test round on PixiJS
+R&amp;Ds and Test round on Performance

-This reporsitory is a test bench on PixiJS related to findings and workaround to understand Pixi features and functionalities.
+This reporsitory is a test bench on Perfomance related to findings and workaround.